 If a charge has been filed against you, you may be asked to submit a statement of position.
 This is your chance to present the facts that you want to present.
 It is important to give this information to the EEOC so that they can conclusively investigate the charge.
 However, there are some facts that may not relate directly to the charge and that are not critical to the investigation.
 If it’s not critical, don’t share it.
 If you don’t give your side of the story, the EEOC may issue a subpoena for information, which could end up being more costly to you than had you simply responded to the charge from the start.

 If the EEOC determines that there is no reasonable cause to believe that the charging party was discriminated against, both parties will receive a Dismissal and Notice of Rights and the employee or applicant will at that time have the right to file a lawsuit in federal court within 90 days.
 If there is reasonable cause, the commission will invite you and the other party to resolve the charge through conciliation.
 If conciliation efforts fail, the EEOC or the employee may file a lawsuit in federal court within 90 days.

-If you know that the charging party has obtained an attorney and will undoubtedly file a lawsuit once the EEOC makes its determination, you might reconsider submitting a statement of position.
+If you know that the charging party has obtained an lawyer and will undoubtedly file a lawsuit once the EEOC makes its determination, you might reconsider submitting a statement of position.
 In a case like this, it is critical that you seek legal counsel right away so that you can best be advised as to the particulars of your case.